telehealth physical therapy article with jobs

 …Explore the telehealth PT companies that are hiring

-Here are some companies I know of that offer telehealth physical therapy jobs.
-I update this list frequently, so you might see it changing as companies shift, change names/practices, etc. If you come across any others, please let me know in the comments below*!
+Here are some companies we know of that offer telehealth physical therapy jobs.
+We update this list frequently, so you might see it changing as companies shift, change names/practices, etc. If you come across any others, please let us know in the comments below*!

 *Please note, there are additional companies like Hinge Health and The Joint Academy, which do hire PTs, but do not necessarily use them to the full extent of licensure.

-You’ll want to really beef up any clinical experience you have, as well as any experience using technology, educating patients/mentoring SPTs, etc. Ensure your resume and cover letter are free from typos, as you’ll be relying on e-communications more than ever as a telehealth PT.
+You’ll want to really beef up any clinical experience you have, as well as any experience using technology, educating patients, mentoring students, etc. Ensure your resume and cover letter are free from typos, as you’ll be relying on e-communications more than ever as a telehealth PT.
 You’d better make yourself look good. 🙂

 Telehealth resume for PT, OT, and SLP professionals